konsumer/zerostomp-ideas/README.md

 sudo /media/zerostomp/setup.sh
 ```

-now your files in `src/` are available in `/media/zerostomp` and you can copy to `/boot/zerostomp` when you are done.
+Now your files in `emu/` are available in `/media/zerostomp` and you can copy to `/boot/zerostomp` when you are done.
+Be careful not to edit anything in that dir on the host, though, as it will corrupt it.

-At this point I did all the optimization stuff above.
+`setup.sh` should do all the optimization, from above, and put docker images & scripts in place